chengstark/chengstark.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I’m a third-year Ph.D. student in the Department of Electrical and Computer Engineering at Duke University, under supervision of Professor [Cynthia Rudin](https://users.cs.duke.edu/~cynthia/).
+Before Duke, I received my Bachelor’s degree in Computer Science from Rensselaer Polytechnic Institute.

 My research focuses on developing robust and interpretable deep learning models for high-stakes applications such as disease detection and diagnostics.
 I aim to advance the transparency and reliability of deep learning algorithms.